 - They were maligned in Buffy, but as the spin-off Angel was set in Los Angeles firearms tended to go with the territory, being used by the gangbangers and criminals who operated on the fringes of the demon world.
 Still, Wesley is the only main character who really takes a shine to them, presumably because many of their supernatural opponents are Immune to Bullets.

-- In the new Battlestar Galactica, season one's military handguns were extremely powerful, capable of firing rounds that could go through heavily armed robots.
+- In Battlestar Galactica (2003), season one's military handguns were extremely powerful, capable of firing rounds that could go through heavily armed robots.
 This was changed in seasons 2 and 3, where the handguns and most weapons are generally ineffective, except when the handguns fire explosive rounds.
 (Eventually they moved on to assault rifles and PDWs, whose bullets, while no more effective, were certainly a lot more voluminous.)

 - Babylon 5 Security uses the PPG plasma pistol as their standard weapon since they're basically cops.
 They only break out rifles when things get really bad.